Follow Us

 What can you do?

-• Make sure appliances are full before running them and use an eco setting where you can
+🧺 Make sure appliances such as washing machines and dishwashers are full before running them, and use an eco setting where you can

-• If you have a garden, use a bowl or water butt to gather rainwater and use it to water your plants
+🌱 If you have a garden, use a water butt to collect rainwater and use it to water your plants

-• Switch the tap off when brushing your teeth
+🦷 Switch the water off when brushing your teeth or lathering your hair